 The Application for Graduate Program Admission, transcripts from all colleges and universities attended, and the Residency/Domicile Information form (if applying for in-state tuition as a Maryland resident) should be submitted to the Office of Admissions.
 Once the application and all transcripts arrive in the Admissions Office, the application file will be forwarded to the graduate education program.
 The documents and requirements specified by the Education Specialties Department should be sent to the graduate program coordinator.
 Following the review of these materials, the program coordinator formally notifies the candidate of admission or denial of admission to the program.

 Awarded to two Master of Education Reading Specialists candidates who have been formally admitted into the REED program, completed at least two courses in the program and have a GPA of 3.5 or higher.
 The scholarship will be awarded to candidates who evidence academic scholarship and a deep commitment to the teaching of Reading.
-Additional Information
+Application

 - Top -